KeebCode/KeebCode/README.md

 - 👋 Hi, I’m @KeebCode
 - 👀 I’m interested in exploring anything
-- 🌱 I’m currently learning C++
+- 🌱 Mainly C++ coder
-- 💞️ I’m looking to collaborate on any I know.
+- 💞️ I’m looking to collaborate with anyone.
 - 📫 How to reach me (dm)

 <!---